elliotcm/libpattalk/influencing users shorthand.md

 * 2.3
 * uses **different bits** of these ideas at **different scales**

 * enthusiastic about freedom at a method level
   * uses option hashses in ActiveRecord and view helpers

 * more strongly opinionated at a framework level
-  * ActiveRecord / ActionPack lock-in
+  * infamous ActiveRecord / ActionPack lock-in

 * Rails 3 solving this
   * Merb merge
   * ActiveModel

+* does well to integrate these ideas
+* moving in the right direction

 SLIDE- (HAML, w/ code)

 * Hampton Catlin

+* whitespace aware markup language
+* strict compile rules

 * opinionated at high level (markup)
-* 80% love it, 20% hate it
+* love / hate split
 * much less freedom, very opinionated
 * can override small areas

-* some situations would benefit from freedom
+* some situations would benefit from additional freedom
+* 3.0 release

+* not sure going to see much change in main philosophy
+* good tradeoffs

 SLIDE- (37signals)